j-goodman/Cloudcast/README.md

   - [ ] `TracksIndex`
   - [ ] `TrackIndexItem`
   - [ ] `TrackForm`
-- [ ] save Tracks to the DB when the form loses focus or is left idle after editing.

-### Phase 4: Start Styling (0.5 days)
+### Phase 4: Likes and Comments (1 day)

-**Objective:** Existing pages (including singup/signin) will look good.
+- [ ] create `Like` and `Comment` models (identical except that Comments include body text as one of their elements)
+- build out API, Flux loop, and components for:

-- [ ] create a basic style guide
+  - [ ] like and Comment CRUD
-- [ ] position elements on the page
+  - [ ] removing Likes or Comments
-- [ ] add basic colors & styles
+  - [ ] editing Comments
+- Use CSS to style new elements

-### Phase 5: Playlists (1 day)
+### Phase 4: Playlists and Follows (1 day)

 **Objective:** Tracks belong to Playlists, and can be viewed by playlist.

 - [ ] create `Playlist` model
 - build out API, Flux loop, and components for:
   - [ ] Playlist CRUD
-  - [ ] adding tracks requires a playlist
   - [ ] moving tracks to a different playlist
   - [ ] viewing tracks by playlist
 - Use CSS to style new views

+- [ ] create `Following` model
+- build out API, Flux loop, and components for:
+  - [ ] Following CRUD
+  - [ ] adding and removing followings.
+- Use CSS to style new views

-Phase 3 adds organization to the Tracks.
+Phase 3 adds organization to the Tracks and broadens User interaction with follows.
 Tracks belong to a Playlist, which has its own `Index` view.

 ### Phase 6: Tags (1.5 days)